pmean/build-website/text/08/RandomEffects-08.md

 If you really feel strongly that studies should be weighted only by their sample size, you are elevating a general principle to an inviolable standard.
-It\'s almost as if this were an edict from the Supreme Court like \"one person-one vote\".
+It's almost as if this were an edict from the Supreme Court like "one person-one vote".

 But I suspect most people are not so upset when random effects are used in a randomized trial to account for the center effect in a multi-center trial.
-This model also is \"unfair\" because the weights given to each center are not directly proportional to the number of patients at each center.
-I will admit that there is some level of controversy here as well, but if you accept random effects in a multi-center trial but don\'t accept them in a meta-analysis, I would ask you what is the difference?
+This model also is "unfair" because the weights given to each center are not directly proportional to the number of patients at each center.
+I will admit that there is some level of controversy here as well, but if you accept random effects in a multi-center trial but don't accept them in a meta-analysis, I would ask you what is the difference?

 Suppose you have a linear regression model with measurement errors in the independent variable.
-Would you trust a least squares estimate because least squares always produces the \"best\" fit to the data?
+Would you trust a least squares estimate because least squares always produces the "best" fit to the data?
 I would argue that clinging to weights that are proportional to the sample size in the face of heterogeneity is no different than clinging to the least squares principle in the face of measurement error.